M-Scheinost/SQLite_Pmem/Readme.md

-   -b number                   1           Beginning customer ordinal position -c number                   5000        Number of customers (for this instance) -t number                   5000        Number of customers (total in the database) -f number                   500         Scale factor (customers per 1 tpsE) -w number                   300          Number of Workdays (8-hour days) of
+   -b number                   1           Beginning customer ordinal position -c number                   5000        Number of customers (for this instance) -t number                   5000        Number of customers (total in the database) -f number                   500         Scale factor (customers per 1 tpsE) (a larger number generates less data) -w number                   300          Number of Workdays (8-hour days) of
                                            initial trades to populate -i dir                      flat_in/    Directory for input files